 Do you have any other questions about the city that our Cartagena travel guide doesn’t cover?
-Or if you’ve been to Cartagena, what tips for first-time visitors would you offer?
+Or if you’ve been to the city of Cartagena, Colombia what Cartagena travel tips for first-time visitors would you offer?
 We’d love to hear from you.
 Leave your thoughts in the comments below.

 Did you find these Cartagena travel tips helpful?
 Pin this Cartagena travel guide to save it for later!